andrei-muri/search_algs/README.md

 ﻿Inspired by Tech with Tim

-Added bfs, dfs and dijkstra
+Added bfs, dfs, ucs and dijkstra